Skali14/rss-scraper-analyser/README.md

 # News Site Analyzer
 This project will take several news sites from around europe, translating them to english if necessary using the deepL API (toggleable), and then analyze the news in different ways:
-- A wordcloud to show often used words
+- A wordcloud to show often used words excluding words without meaning in this context
-- Using the OpenAI API to guess the severity of the news headlines (toggleable)
+- Using VADER to estimate the sentiment of the news headlines
 - more will follow as the project progresses...

 ### Currently implemented RSS Feeds